DanielJonesEB/engineerbetter.com/_posts/2016-04-27-why-engineerbetter.markdown

 *How* does EngineerBetter work?

 We aim to make things better by enabling our customers to leverage PaaS, together with a highly effective approach to software development.
-Through this, we believe we can improve the rate at which these organisations can learn about their customers and their business environment.
+Through this, we believe we can improve the rate at which our customers can move from ideas, to code, to feedback.

 We’ve chosen Cloud Foundry as the vehicle to achieve our goals, because we think it’s the best Enterprise application platform on the planet right now.